A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Results

-\paragraph{Residuals validation} The Shapiro-Wilk test confirms that the residuals are indeed normally distributed, with a $p$-value well above $0.05$.
-As shown in Figure~\ref{fig:csar2}, the linear regression of the QQ-plot of the residuals order statistics versus the theoretical standard normal distribution has its location and scale well within $[-1, 1]$ and $[0.5, 1.5]$, respectively.
+The Shapiro-Wilk test confirms that the residuals are indeed normally distributed, with a $p$-value of $0.29 > 0.05$.
+As shown in Fig.~\ref{fig14a}, the linear regression of the QQ-plot of the residuals order statistics versus the theoretical standard normal distribution has its location and scale well within $[-1, 1]$ and $[0.5, 1.5]$, respectively.